CWFC-CCFB/CFSStandGrowth4R/README.md

 - The response variable
 - The species

-For instance, the following mmid "QC_FMU02664_MS2_NoChange_AliveVolume_AllSpecies" contains this information:
+For instance, the following mmid "QC_4OUEST_MS22_NoChange_AliveVolume_AllSpecies" contains this information:
 - The province of Quebec (QC)
-- The area within the province is the forest management unit 02664 (FMU02664)
+- The area within the province is the bioclimatic subdomain 4OUEST
-- The balsam fir-white birch potential vegetation type (MS2)
+- The balsam fir-white birch potential ecological type (MS22)
 - The climate scenario (NO_CHANGE)
 - The response variable is the volume of living trees (AliveVolume)
 - The meta-model was fitted on the all-species volume (AllSpecies)